AkilanMaara/quiz_app/README.md

-QuizHub is a simple quiz application built using MERN stack.
-It allows users to attempt quizzes and view their scores.
-Admins can manage quiz content.
-Developed as a learning project."
+QuizHub is a straightforward quiz application.
+Users are able to take quizzes and see their results.
+Quiz content can be managed by administrators. created as an educational endeavor.